 - a.
 Students must engage in 15 or more hours of research per week, each semester, to remain in good standing. - b.
-Students must also receive an overall rating of "satisfactory" from their research mentor each semester, which is based on students' progress toward their stated research goals. - c.
-Students must satisfactorily complete and defend a master's thesis (typically by the 2nd or 3rd year of the program). - d.
-Students must satisfactorily complete and defend a dissertation project, typically before or during the clinical internship year, and prior to the end of the 7th year of program enrollment)
+Students are expected to receive an overall rating of "satisfactory" from their research mentor each semester, which is based on students' progress toward their stated research goals.
+Mentors provide this rating though the Graduate Student Research Evaluation Form at the end of each semester.
+Ratings on this form may range from 1 (unacceptable) to 5 (outstanding).
+If a student receives a lower rating, this may trigger a remediation plan and an overall evaluation of unsatisfactory. - c.
+Students must satisfactorily complete and defend a master's thesis (typically by the 2nd or 3rd year of the program) and receive overall ratings of at least 3 (average/acceptable) on the SACS rating form's 5-point scale.
+Students must also receive ratings of at least 3 (average/acceptable) out of 5 on rating form items pertaining to the study methodology. - d.
+Students must satisfactorily complete and defend a dissertation project (typically before or during the clinical internship year, and prior to the end of the 7th year of program enrollment).
+As above, the student must receive a rating of at least 3 (average/acceptable) out of 5 both overall and for items pertaining to study methodology on the SACS rating form.